NordicSemiconductor/pc-ble-driver/README.md

 ## Installation

-For detailed guidelines on building and installing `pc-ble-driver` and it's dependencies see [Installation.md](./Installation.md).
+For detailed guidelines on building and installing `pc-ble-driver` and its dependencies see [Installation.md](./Installation.md).

 When meeting problems during installing `pc-ble-driver`, see [Issues.md](./issues/Issues.md).